Australian Football League draft: Women's

+As of 2022, five of the eight seasons have seen the first pick go to the club who finished last, or an expansion club in its first draft: in 2017, GWS traded the first pick to the Western Bulldogs; in 2019, expansion club Richmond traded the first pick to the Western Bulldogs; and in 2023 Sydney traded the first pick to Geelong in a once-off overage draft.

 Pre-season draft

 Rookie draft

 Held at the same time as the pre-season draft, the rookie draft is a chance for clubs to recruit players for their Rookie list.
 Rookies are usually picked as young, developing players and can be elevated from the rookie list during the year, if there is a long-term injury or retirement to a senior player in the team.
 Once the rookie is elevated, he remains that way until the end of the year, where they can be officially upgraded to the senior list, or placed back on the rookie list, or delisted/not offered a new contract.
 Teams are allowed to have four to six rookies, but the Queensland and NSW teams may have more.
 The first rookie draft was the 1997 rookie draft (which followed the 1996 AFL draft and is technically lumped in with this draft for recordkeeping purposes).

 International rookies

 Rookies are also available to be selected from overseas countries and players on the list do not count towards the salary cap.
 Notable examples are Irish Tommy Walsh of Sydney; Canadian Mike Pyke of Sydney, a former rugby union international; and Americans Seamus McNamara and Mason Cox, both former college basketball players who were rookie listed by Collingwood.

 In 2006, the AFL introduced a new scheme where clubs can maintain two international rookies (excluding Irish players) outside of the regular rookie list.

 The rule was adjusted in 2010 to group international rookies with players recruited from other sports, and refers to them as Category B rookies.
 Up to three can be listed in addition to up to six Category A rookies.